ozo-vehe/recipe-canister/README.md

 > Other recipes available includes the following (they should be placed in the curly braces {}):

->  - "name"= "Tres Leches Pancakes"; "ingredients"= "2/3 cup sweetened condensed milk, 1/2 cup evaporated milk, 1/3 cup half and half, 1 box French vanilla cake mix, 1 1/4 cups almond milk, 3 large eggs, lightly beaten, 4 tablespoons vegetable oil, divided"; "preparationSteps"= " Combine sweetened condensed milk, evaporated milk, and half and half in a small saucepan and set over medium heat.
+>  - dfx canister call recipe addRecipe '(record {"name"= "Tres Leches Pancakes"; "ingredients"= "2/3 cup sweetened condensed milk, 1/2 cup evaporated milk, 1/3 cup half and half, 1 box French vanilla cake mix, 1 1/4 cups almond milk, 3 large eggs, lightly beaten, 4 tablespoons vegetable oil, divided"; "preparationSteps"= "Combine sweetened condensed, evaporated milk, half and half in a small saucepan and set over medium heat.
 Bring to a boil, stirring constantly for 3 minutes.
 Remove from heat and let cool.
 This is a sauce.
-Add cake mix, almond milk, eggs, and 3 tablespoons vegetable oil to a large bowl, and beat vigorously by hand for 2 minutes.
-Heat a large skillet or griddle over medium heat, and lightly coat with remaining vegetable oil.
+Add cake mix, almond milk, eggs, and 3 tablespoons vegetable oil to a large bowl, beat vigorously by hand for 2 minutes.
+Griddle over medium heat, and lightly coat with remaining vegetable oil.
 Add 1/4 cup of the batter for each pancake.
-Cook until edges begin to puff up, small bubbles appear, pop, and leave small holes.
-Flip pancakes and cook until golden brown on the other side.
-Serve pancakes with a drizzle of the sauce."; "category"="breakfast"
+Cook until edges begin to puff up, small bubbles appear, and leave small holes.
+Flip pancakes and cook until golden brown.
+Serve pancakes with a drizzle of the sauce."; "category"="breakfast"})'

->  - "name"= "Air Fryer Waffle Egg in a Hole"; "ingredients"= "1 frozen waffle, 1 large egg, salt and pepper to taste, 2 tablespoons shredded cheese, maple syrup to taste"; "preparationSteps"= "Preheat the air fryer to 350 degrees F (175 degrees C).
-Cut a hole in the center of the frozen waffle using the rim of a cup or glass (about 2 to 3 inches in diameter).
+>  - dfx canister call recipe addRecipe '(record {"name"= "Air Fryer Waffle Egg in a Hole"; "ingredients"= "1 frozen waffle, 1 large egg, salt, pepper, 2 tablespoons shredded cheese, maple syrup to taste"; "preparationSteps"= "Preheat the air fryer to 175 degrees C. Cut a hole in the center of the frozen waffle using the rim of a cup.
 Move waffle to a square of parchment paper, then carefully place the parchment paper into the preheated air fryer, along with the small center waffle.
 Crack egg directly into the center of waffle hole; season with salt and pepper to taste.
 Close the lid and cook until the white of the egg has started to set, about 5 to 6 minutes.
 Remove small center waffle from the air fryer.
 Sprinkle shredded cheese onto egg waffle, and cook until the cheese is melted and egg white is completely set, about 1 to 2 minutes.
-Transfer egg waffle onto a plate; drizzle with maple syrup and serve immediately."; "category"="breakfast"
+Transfer egg waffle onto a plate; drizzle with maple syrup and serve immediately."; "category"="breakfast"})'

 ### 2. Rating a Recipe